 Finnish winters are known for their harsh, snowy conditions and lack of daylight, especially in the north of the country.
 For HEMS operations, this is a challenging environment.
-Snow or darkness alone may not necessarily be a problem, but combinations of severe conditions, such as night-time flights in a blizzard, are always difficult.
+Snow or darkness alone may not necessarily be a problem, but combinations of severe conditions, such as night-time flights in a blizzard, are always tricky.

 Demanding winter conditions are one of the reasons FinnHEMS, the operator responsible for helicopter emergency medical services in Finland, has introduced its flight operations standards that go beyond national and international regulations.

-“The purpose of the higher standards is to guarantee flight safety 24/7 in all conditions, across the country,” says Tuomas Suominen, senior aviation specialist at FinnHEMS.
+“The purpose of the higher standards is to guarantee flight safety 24/7 in all conditions, across the country,” says Tuomas Suominen, the senior aviation specialist at FinnHEMS.

 FinnHEMS is a non-profit organization owned by five university hospital districts.
 The state funds its operations.
 FinnHEMS uses six bases and eight helicopters in different parts of the country.
 Its flights are operated by two airlines: in the south by Skärgårdshavets Helikoptertjänst Ab and in the north by Babcock Scandinavian AirAmbulance.